 Return value

-str on success, NULL on failure.
+str on success, a null pointer on failure.

 If the failure has been caused by end of file condition, additionally sets the eof indicator (see std::feof()) on stdin.
 If the failure has been caused by some other error, sets the error indicator (see std::ferror()) on stdin.